lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

     <port type="clock" prefix="string" size="int"/>
   </circuit_model>

 .. note:: The circuit designs of flip-flops are highly dependent on the technology node and well optimized by engineers.
-Therefore, FPGA-SPICE requires users to provide their customized SRAM SPICE netlists.
+Therefore, FPGA-SPICE requires users to provide their customized FF SPICE/Verilog netlists.
 A sample SPICE netlist of FF can be found in the directory SpiceNetlists in the released package.

   The information of input and output buffer should be clearly specified according to the customized SPICE netlist!
 The existence of input/output buffers will influence the decision in creating testbenches, which may leads to larger errors in power analysis.